sp4713/fyp-fpga-random-number/Interim_report/Table_of_contents.md

       - Processing system can be used to implement parts of the algorithm which are less suitable or not necessary for hardware acceleration

 ###Empirical Tests under consideration
+- Explain bottleneck issue, slowest test will slow down entire design
 ####Methodology used - Statistical Hypothesis Testing
 - Chi-Squared Test
-  - Explanation of how it works, mathematical background, (state equation and derive in appendix?)
+  - Explanation of how it works, mathematical background (state equation and derivation in appendix?)
-####Frequency Test (Basic)
+- Frequency Test (Basic)
   - Create 32 bit-buckets and check whether each is equiprobably 1 or 0 (i.e. 32 buckets counting occurrences of 1)
-####Serial Test (Advanced)
+- Serial Test (Advanced)
-- Each bucket is 00, 01, 10, or 11 - Check equiprobability for each of the 4x32=128 cases (i.e. 4x32=128 buckets counting occurrences of 1 or devise smarter way)
+  - Each bucket is 00, 01, 10, or 11 - Check equiprobability for each of the 4x32=128 cases (i.e. 4x32=128 buckets counting occurrences of 1 or devise some smarter way)
+  - Note that needs to be non-overlapping, otherwise number of points in the cells are not independent, chi-square can't be used
+  - Discuss possibility to expand to triple, quadruples, in some efficient way
-####Gap Test (Advanced)
+- Gap Test (Advanced)
--
+  - Count range between two consecutive 1s or 0s in all 32 bits
-####Poker Test (Advanced)
+- Poker Test (Advanced)
   - All different: abcde
   - One pair: aabcd
   - Two pairs: aabbc
   - Three of a kind: aaabc
   - Full house: aaabb
   - Four of a kind: aaaab
   - Poker: aaaaa

 ####Minimum RNGs under consideration
 - Explain why existing RNG algorithms will be borrowed